 If this is your last resort, speak to your workers as soon as possible.
 Be transparent about your losses, and understand that you may lose workers as a result.
 As soon as you can, make up lost pay and offer bonuses and other tangible forms of acknowledgment to thank your employees for their support.

-Business owners experience cash flow issues and late payroll, even when there’s no global pandemic.
+All business owners can experience cash flow issues and late payroll.
 Whatever you do, don’t attempt to handle this tough situation alone.
 Some experts specialize in strategic financial services.
 Seek out these professionals to help you understand fines, penalties, and other repercussions.
 Depending on the health of your business, these numbers may be insignificant to your long-term financial trajectory.
 Act as soon as you realize the extent of your problem.
-With the right attitude, strategy, and support system, you’ll get through it.

 Given the large demand for additional authorized Paycheck Protection Program funds, not every qualified Paycheck Protection Program applicant will receive a loan.
 Loan and forgiveness calculations and eligibility may vary.
 Refer to the SBA.gov for information about your particular situation.

 Regulations and guidance from the Small Business Administration and the U.S. Department of the Treasury on the PPP are evolving rapidly and the above information may be outdated.
 Please refer to the latest guidance from the Small Business Administration and the U.S. Department of the Treasury to confirm current program rules and how they apply to your particular situation.